3 - Chromosome Variation

 • What is a Robertsonian translocation?

-• Which chromosomes are involved in familial Down syndrome?
+• Which human chromosomes are involved in familial Down syndrome?

-• How many total chromosomes are observed in a balanced carrier individual?
+• How many total chromosomes are found per cell in a balanced carrier individual?

-• How many total chromosomes are observed in a familial Down syndrome patient?
+• How many total chromosomes are found per cell in a familial Down syndrome patient?

-• What genes are located on the p arms of the five acrocentric chromosomes (see Part 1 reading).
+• What repetitive DNA sequences are located on the p arms of the five acrocentric human chromosomes (see Chapter 1).
 Why would the loss of a few copies of these genes not be lethal to the cell?

 B. Changes in Chromosome Number